Abhihawkz/mini-project/Readme.md

-## TO RUN The App build all the images
+## TO Run the Application  Build all the images

-`
-RUN docker-compose up -d
+- RUN docker-compose up -d

-`